LOADING ...

 Coolibah

-The Coolibah is a species of Eucalyptus tree commonly found
+The Eucalyptus Coolibah is a species of tree commonly found

-in inland of the Australian continent.
+in inland parts of the continent.

 the tea a of eucalyptus.

-A (usually refers to a ram)
+A sheep (usually to a ram)

 A knapsack.
 "Tucker" "food".